fe9lix/CodingKeys/README.md

 Each mapping has the following fields:

 - command: The name of the command
-- key: The global shortcut for the command
+- key: The shortcut for the command
 - mapping: Each application and its corresponding shortcut

 #### Command
 This name is just for your own information.

 #### Key
-The global shortcut, consisting of unicode symbols, separated by spaces.
+The unified shortcut, consisting of unicode symbols, separated by spaces.
 You can add modifiers such as `⌃` (Control), `⌥` (Option), `⌘` (Command), `⇧` (Shift) and special keys, such as `↑` (Arrow Up) or `↓` (Arrow Down).
 The full list of available options is shown at the end of this file.
 See the exisiting key file for some examples and combinations.